sedstan/freeCodeCamp/README.md

 In this lesson, I gained experience building an algorithm using functions, loops, conditional statements and dictionary comprehension.

 I saw an opportunty to refactor in the second file.
+Used ChatGPT as my Senior Python Developer to guide me.
+It told me the How and Why of the refactoring opportunities, without explicitly telling me where the refactors are.
+This allowed me to figure it out on my own and understand why it is important to do this.

+In `line 26` we removed the if-else statement.
+I learned that we don't need to conditional.
+It adds an extra step in getting to `paths[node]` - a copy of `paths[current]`.

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/e63eb68ab6eb43718b20c4e2569579f9)](https://app.codacy.com/gh/sedstan/freeCodeCamp/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)